2026 Education Policy

 Participation

-Registrants are expected to actively participate in class discussions, break out
+Registrants are expected to actively participate in class discussions, break out rooms and

-assignments, and overall contribution to group activities, which can impact a
+contribution to group activities, which can impact a registrant’s final grade in the course.

 Engagement